AnsonSavage/contrastive_lighting_dataset_creation_utils/README.md

 # Contrastive Lighting Dataset Creation Utils

 Utilities for generating and managing a contrastive lighting dataset using Blender and HDRI environments.
+This codebase is designed to procedurally generate synthetic images with varying lighting, camera angles, and object placements for machine learning tasks.

 ## Environment Configuration (.env)